Growing Cut Flowers from Seed: Seed Starting 101

 working in the cut flower garden

 Many hardy annuals do not like being transplanted and do best when sown directly into the soil.
-The seed packet will usually have information on the back instructing you to plant outdoors directly.
+The seed packet usually has information on the back instructing you to plant outdoors directly.
 Before direct sowing, ensure all danger of frost is gone unless directions state otherwise.

 For certain varieties of flower seeds, you’ll have the choice to either direct seed or start indoors.
 If you indoor seed, you can speed up germination for these cold-tolerant varieties, such as larkspur, by chilling the seeds in a refrigerator or freezer for a week before sowing.